Updated April 9, 2026 • 14 min read

 Their Data Is a Mess

 Many small businesses have data scattered across multiple systems: accounting software, CRM, spreadsheets, email.
 To pull meaningful reports, you'd have to manually consolidate data from all these sources—a process that takes hours and is error-prone.
+This fragmentation is one of the eight wastes Lean methodology identifies—unnecessary motion and overprocessing that drains productivity.

 This is true.
 But it's also solvable.
 Modern BI tools can connect to multiple data sources and consolidate them automatically.